 Indeed, not all online classes are created equal, and it is important to evaluate the differences to find the best ones for you.
 There are several ways a course could be offered online:

-· Courses enhanced online: Similar to the class with online components, a course that is “enhanced” typically entails the utilization of Blackboard / WebCT, an online platform that allows professors and students to interact with each other.
+- Courses enhanced online: Similar to the class with online components, a course that is “enhanced” typically entails the utilization of Blackboard / WebCT, an online platform that allows professors and students to interact with each other.
 Sharing documents and engaging in discussions are facilitated through the online boards.
-However, in this scenario, Blackboard is simply used as a compliment to the traditional class.
+However, in this scenario, Blackboard is simply used as a complement to the traditional class.

-· Hybrid course: Utilizing the Blackboard / WebCT application, a hybrid course consists of an even mix of online and traditional classes.
+- Hybrid course: Utilizing the Blackboard / WebCT application, a hybrid course consists of an even mix of online and traditional classes.
 Therefore, some of the in-class meetings are replaced with online meetings.
-For example, whereas you may be required to attend lecture in class once a week, you can also attend one lecture and one discussion online.
+For example, whereas you may be required to attend lectures in class once a week, you can also attend one lecture and one discussion online.

 Within all of these course offerings, there are different methods in which the class is conducted.
 For example, there is a large difference between a course that is “regular term” and one that is “asynchronous.”
 Whereas the latter allows you to progress through the course at your own pace, the former requires that all students learn according to the same timing milestones.